 Derek Leininger, Towles New Tech director, said the school is proud of the distinction.

 "We feel like this designation is a reflection of the hard work and care for students that our staff members display every day," he said in a statement.

 Since opening in 2013, Towles New Tech has increased its enrollment from 121 to 159 students.

-It occupies the former home of Geyer Middle School, which the district closed in 2006.
-Geyer, which was under strict federal regulation under No Child Left Behind because it had a high number of low-income students, had struggled on the state's standardized test.
-It could have faced restructuring ordered by the state.
+Towles, which also includes an elementary school, occupies the former home of Geyer Middle School, which the district closed in 2006.
+Geyer, which was under strict federal regulation under No Child Left Behind because it had a high number of low-income students, had struggled on the state’s standardized test.
+It could have faced state-ordered restructuring.